Loyola University Chicago Style Guide

 Use a comma before the last item in a series of three or more: Every heart beats true for the red, white, and blue.

-- In an invitation or referring to events in the future, list the date first, followed by time and then location of the event: December 14, 6 p.m., Damen Student Center.
+In an invitation or referring to the events in the future, list the date first, followed by time and then location of the event: December 14, 6 p.m., Damen Student Center.

-Form the plural by adding s with no apostrophe: MAs.
+Form the plural by adding s with no apostrophe: MAs, PhDs.

-- Do not capitalize an informal degree: master’s in environmental science.
+Do not capitalize an informal degree: master’s in environmental science, MA in writing.

-- Use lowercase, unless the word is normally capitalized in text: German and Russian department, biology department, sociology and anthropology department.
+Use lowercase, unless the word is normally capitalized in text: German and Russian department, biology department, sociology department.

-- Capitalize a department’s full, formal name: Department of Anthropology, University Marketing and Communication.
-(See Chicago Manual 8.73.)
+Capitalize a department’s full, formal name: Department of Anthropology, University Marketing and Communication.

 el, referring to train

-To indicate an omission in quoted text, used three spaced periods preceded by any other necessary mark of punctuation (including any period of a previous complete sentence, which always precedes the three spaced periods).
+To indicate an omission in quoted text, used three spaced periods preceded by any other necessary mark of punctuation, including any period of a previous complete sentence, which always precedes the three spaced periods.
+Use sparingly.

-- Example in the middle of a sentence: “I had an amazing time studying in Rome.
-I can’t wait to back . . . in twenty years.”
+- In the middle of a sentence: “I had an amazing time studying in Rome.
+I can’t wait to back . . . in 20 years.”

-- Example with previous complete sentence: “I had an amazing time studying in Rome. . . .
-I can’t wait to go back and visit my friends in twenty years.”
+- At the end of a sentence: “I had an amazing time studying in Rome. . . .
+I can’t wait to go back and visit my friends in 20 years.”

 These are singular nouns referring to groups; use them as such: Our faculty is world-class.
 To make faculty or staff plural, use staff members or members of the faculty, etc. There is usually no need to capitalize faculty or staff in text.

-Health care, whether it is used as a noun or an adjective, should be written as two words and not hyphenated.
+Health care, whether it is used as a noun or an adjective, should be written as two words.

 Avoid beginning a sentence with however.
 You may, however, offset it with commas.

-- When compound modifiers precede a noun, hyphenation makes for easier reading: open-mouthed gape; 50-year reunion.
+When compound modifiers precede a noun, hyphenation makes for easier reading: open-mouthed gape; 50-year reunion, service-learning opportunities.

-The following terms should be written as one word and not hyphenated: nonprofit, multidisciplinary, interdisciplinary, preseason, multinational, postgraduate.
+The following terms should be written as one word and not hyphenated: nonprofit, multidisciplinary, interdisciplinary, multipurpose, preseason, multinational, postgraduate.